Visit San Luis Obispo’s unique museums

 San Luis Obispo Museum of Art

 Every experience at SLOMA delivers a unique view of the artistic and creative side of the region’s lifestyle and interests.
-Exhibits include all manner of artwork, paintings, sculpture, photography, fine crafts and a permanent collection that defines the roles of artists that are important to the local region and California.
+Exhibits include all manner of artwork, paintings, sculpture, photography, fine crafts, and a permanent collection that defines the roles of artists who are important to the local region and California.
 Along with the exhibits, community programs include films, concerts, art talks, and educational programs.
-Admission is free to the museum but there may be an admission fee for some of the events and activities.
+Admission is free to the museum, but there may be an admission fee for some of the events and activities.

-The Art Museum is located at 1010 Broad St, San Luis Obispo and is open from 11 a.m.-5 p.m. daily.
-Tuesdays and Wednesdays and major holidays.
-For more information about current events, exhibits and programs call (805) 543-8562 or visit www.sloma.org.
+The Art Museum is located at 1010 Broad St, San Luis Obispo, and is open from 11 a.m.-5 p.m.
+Thursday-Monday, open for school and group tours only Tue-Wed.
+Closed on major holidays.
+Admission is free.
+For more information about current events, exhibits, and programs, call (805) 543-8562 or visit www.sloma.org.

 History Center of San Luis Obispo County

-The History Center of San Luis Obispo County, reopen as of July 1, has been a favorite place for historians for more than 60 years.
-A vast collection of correspondence, newspapers, directories, maps, and photographs is a resource for historical and genealogical research in San Luis Obispo County.
+The History Center of San Luis Obispo County has been a favorite place for historians for more than 60 years.
+A vast collection of correspondence, newspapers, directories, maps, and photographs are resources for historical and genealogical research in San Luis Obispo County.
 The exhibits are opportunities to explore the history of the area as it leads to today’s lifestyles and cultures.

 Central Coast Veterans Memorial Museum